 How to Manage Difficult Employees in Field Service Teams

-For managers of remote field service workers, getting a birds-eye view of what’s happening out in the field is a challenge, so difficult employees can be harder to spot.
+For managers of remote field service management software workers, getting a birds-eye view of what’s happening out in the field is a challenge, so difficult employees can be harder to spot.
 Commonly though, if there is a difficult person in the team, you’ll soon hear about it from others.
 One bad apple can sap motivation and pull down the performance of a whole team.
 That’s why nipping things in the bud is by far the best strategy.

 Don’t be tempted to delay or not take action at all and don’t get dragged into an ‘out-of-sight-out-of-mind’ culture where difficult behaviour just gets brushed off as unimportant, because it will lead to far worse problems in the future.